fredhohman/awesome-mathematical-notation-design/index.md

 Today, the majority of mathematical notation is digitally communicated in TeX or LaTeX, a popular mathematical typesetting system that produces static output.
 But sometimes mathematical notation can be hard to learn, hard to remember, and drag a reader into the details while preventing the communication of some higher-level idea.
 Can we do better?

-Below is an unorganized and incomplete list of links of *techniques to help enhance mathematical notation*, for example, leveraging Gestalt principles or interactivity.
+Below is list of links of *techniques to help enhance mathematical notation*, for example, leveraging color, layout, annotations, Gestalt principles, or interactivity.
 If you know of other examples, please suggest them!

 ##### Add a new example